 Singular detects a distance between the click location and the install location that was impossible for a real end-user to travel in the time that passed between the click and the install.
 For example, if an end-user clicks an ad, and two hours later there is an install event from 10,000 km away, this is probably a fraudulent install.

-Attacks such as click spamming and click injections create an influx of clicks from the same source.
+Attacks such as click spamming and click injections create an influx of clicks and/or impressions from the same source in a short period of time.
 Singular detects the suspicious activity and can reject clicks coming from the same source.

 General Protection Methods